xloem/telemedidea/README.md

-Around 2012 I read an article in the newspaper that a chinese research student had made a way to read the human heartbeat with a videocamera.
+Around 2012 I read an article in the newspaper that a chinese research student had made a way to read the human heartbeat with a videocamera at arbitrary distance.
 I thought that was cool, and wanted to make the algorithm into a mobile phone app.
 The research paper he wrote was cheap.

 Unfortunately, I was politically targeted and brainwashed around then, and for some reason the experiences, which